triangledirt/obj/CLASS.md

 call obj_class_observe() and obj_class_classify() as often and in any order you like

-if you want to re-use a type to mean another type--go ahead and do so--if you need to discontinue use of a type--do so
+if you want to re-use a type to mean another type—go ahead and do so—if you need to discontinue use of a type—do so

 ## pack csv objects